 Ask any admissions officer how many compelling sports-themed essays they’ve read in their entire careers.
 The answer will likely be somewhere between zero and one.
 Not even the spawn of Grantland Rice him/herself could breathe life into this black-hole of a topic.

-The caveat here is that an essay can, of course, involve athletics as the backdrop to something more deep and personal.
+The caveat here is that an essay can, of course, involve athletics.
+However, sports should serve as the backdrop to something more deep and personal.
 Competition and training undoubtedly provide ample opportunity to show more about your character, ability, sportsmanship, reaction to adversity, and ability to contribute to a larger cause.
-Just make sure something more revealing is being communicated than the fact that you once netted a hat trick against a rival or drained a last second three-pointer despite a sprained ankle.
+Just make sure something more revealing is being communicated than the fact that you once netted a hat trick against a rival or drained a last second, fadeaway three-pointer.
 If you’re that great at a given sport, chances are a coach has already recruited you.

 Writing in an authentic voice does not mean scribbling down some stream-of-consciousness thoughts 24 hours before the application deadline.
-There is a popular myth that Abraham Lincoln jotted down the Gettysburg Address on a napkin on his way to the battlefield.
+There is a popular myth that Abraham Lincoln penned the Gettysburg Address on a napkin en route to the battlefield.
 In truth, he spent over two weeks crafting the speech and went through five full drafts.
 All of that labor for a 272-word document about half the length of a college essay!
-The more time that you dedicate to your essay, the better the product will be.
+To sum up: The more time that you dedicate to your essay, the better the product will be.

 If you are looking for advice on what to write about, visit the Essay section of the College Transitions blog.
 Here, you’ll find tips on how to tackle the supplemental prompts for 50+ top colleges.